DavidButterfield/SCST-Usermode-Adaptation/docs/BIO_DAB.md

 He joined Sun Microsystems to establish and lead the first Solaris x86 device driver development team, later accepting an international assignment to Dublin, Ireland to start a driver engineering team there.
-After returning to the U.S. he was responsible for the software architecture for Sun's Network Storage Division for several years.
+After five years he returned to the U.S., responsible for the software architecture for Sun's Network Storage Division for several years.

 At LeftHand Networks he contributed many performance improvements to the